-The Initiative encourages: (5) law enforcement administrators to better educate themselves about the nature of secondary danger and to take the lead in secondary danger reduction.
+(5) The Initiative encourages: law enforcement administrators to better educate themselves about the nature of secondary danger and to take the lead in secondary danger reduction.

 Implementation: The conceptual distinction between police primary and secondary danger is relatively new.
-Police administrators should think through the notions of police primary and secondary danger, and consider ways to reduce secondary danger within their agencies.
+Police administrators should think through the notions of police primary and secondary danger, take the lead, and consider ways to reduce secondary danger within their agencies.

-The Initiative encourages: (6) law enforcement administrators to issue a departmental memo encouraging officers to engage psychological support services when confronting potentially overwhelming stress (the memo should include information about confidentiality and available support resources).
+(6) The Initiative encourages: law enforcement administrators to issue a departmental memo encouraging officers to engage psychological support services when confronting potentially overwhelming stress - the memo should include information about confidentiality and available support resources.

-Implementation: This is easily accomplished by administrators that support the Initiative.
-All it takes is an understanding what support services are available, learning about the limits of confidentiality, and a commitment to write and distribute this information in a departmental memo.
+Implementation: This is easily accomplished by administrators.
+All it takes is an understanding of what support services are available, learning about the limits of confidentiality, and a commitment to write and distribute such information in a departmental memo.
 If you are a police administrator, whether or not you support the entire Initiative, implementing this element would clarify your position, help to define your philosophy, contribute to a supportive organizational climate, and help to reduce secondary danger.
-This step alone has the potential to help officers in distress.
+A memo from the chief that identifies support services and encourages their use expresses a caring attitude and lets officers know that it is ok to seek support.
+This element alone has significant potential to help officers in distress. (see Police Administrators and the Make it Safe Police Officer Initiative).

-The Initiative encourages: (7) basic training in stress management, stress inoculation, critical incidents, posttraumatic stress, police family dynamics, substance use and addiction, and the warning signs of suicide.
+(7) The Initiative encourages: basic training in stress management, stress inoculation, critical incidents, posttraumatic stress, police family dynamics, substance use and addiction, and the warning signs of depression and suicide.

-Implementation: In nearly every jurisdiction, there are qualified persons that are willing to train officers in the specified areas.
+Implementation: In nearly every jurisdiction there are qualified persons that are willing to train officers in the specified areas.
 Resources for this training include local or regional mental health facilities, community psychologists and counselors, area community colleges, local universities, academy cadre, and specially trained officers already within the department.
 Training in these areas should begin in recruit academy and continue throughout an officer's career.

-The Initiative encourages: (8) the development of programs that engage pre-emptive, early warning, and periodic department-wide officer support interventions (for example, proactive annual check in, "early warning" policies designed to support officers displaying signs of stress, and regularly scheduled stress inoculation and critical incident stressor management training).
+(8) The Initiative encourages: the development of programs that engage preemptive, early-warning, and periodic department-wide officer support interventions (for example, proactive annual check in, "early warning" policies designed to support officers displaying signs of stress, and regularly scheduled stress inoculation and critical incident stressor management training).

 Implementation: Initiating pre-emptive, early-warning, and periodic support programs is nothing new for law enforcement agencies.
 Many departments offer stress management refresher training periodically and have early warning officer-assist policies and programs already in place.
-These programs are designed to help officers cope with everyday stress and potentially overwhelming stress before it becomes an issue.
+These programs are designed to help officers cope with everyday stress and the potentially overwhelming stress of policing before it becomes an issue.

-The Initiative encourages: (9) agencies to initiate incident-specific protocols to support officers and their families when officers are involved in critical incidents.
+(9) The Initiative encourages: law enforcement agencies to initiate incidentspecific protocols to support officers and their families when officers are involved in critical incidents.